-An unenclosed open-framed structure covered in a water permeable material or unroofed, which may or may not be attached to a dwelling.
+An open-framed structure covered in water permeable material, or operable louvred roofing, which may or may not be attached to a dwelling.

 Plot ratio

 The ratio of the gross plot ratio area of buildings on a development site to the area of land in the site boundaries.